 15. Sensu – Free, open-source, and hybrid cloud monitoring platform

-Sumo Logic’s Sensu is particularly strong at monitoring, but it can also manage infrastructure, servers, virtual machines, networks, and Kubernetes components.
+Sumo Logic’s Sensu is particularly strong at monitoring but can also manage infrastructure, servers, virtual machines, networks, and Kubernetes components.
 You can also monitor and manage cloud services across public, private, and hybrid clouds.

 Sensu relies on Redis and RabbitMQ for data storage and messaging, respectively.
-You can integrate it seamlessly with your favorite notification and messaging services, including Slack, PagerDuty, HipChat, and IRC.
-With Sensu Go, you get monitoring-as-code capabilities with multicloud, auto-scaling, and real-time orchestration.
+It can seamlessly integrate with your favorite notification and messaging services, including Slack, PagerDuty, HipChat, and IRC.
+Sensu Go provides monitoring-as-code capabilities with multi-cloud, auto-scaling, and real-time orchestration.

 Manage Your Cloud Spend With Cloud Cost Intelligence